FolkComputer/folk/README.md

 1. Vulkan testing (optional):
      1. Try `vulkaninfo` and see if it works.
-          1. On a Pi 4, if vulkaninfo reports "Failed to detect any valid GPUs in the current config", add `dtoverlay=vc4-fkms-v3d` to the bottom of `/boot/firmware/config.txt` or `/boot/config.txt`, whichever exists (<https://raspberrypi.stackexchange.com/questions/116507/open-dev-dri-card0-no-such-file-or-directory-on-rpi4>)
+          1. On a Pi 4, if vulkaninfo reports "Failed to detect any valid GPUs in the current config", add `dtoverlay=vc4-fkms-v3d` or `dtoverlay=vc4-kms-v3d` (I think this one is more recommended now?) to the bottom of `/boot/firmware/config.txt` or `/boot/config.txt`, whichever exists (<https://raspberrypi.stackexchange.com/questions/116507/open-dev-dri-card0-no-such-file-or-directory-on-rpi4>)
      1. Try `vkcube`: